rsyncOSX/RsyncUIdocs/content/post/AddConfigurations.md

 ## Add configurations

-Select the `Add` button when completed and configuration is added to RsyncOSX.
-RsyncOSX adds a trailing / character to both local and remote volume.
+Select the `Add` button when completed and configuration is added to RsyncUI.
+RsyncUI adds a trailing / character to both local and remote volume.
 After selecting the Add button another configuration might be added.
 Any changes (edit or delete) to configurations are done from the Synchronize view.
 Additional parameters to rsync might be added utilizing the Parameter button.

 ## Assist